Robotics-Club-IIT-BHU/Summer-Camp-2022-Phase-1/When Robot met Theory/Part 1 - Universal Robot Structure/README.md

   <img width=500 src="https://user-images.githubusercontent.com/77807055/170580213-caacaeb6-aaac-48c5-bc3a-e908b9cb8afc.png">
 </p>

 In the above example, Link 1 is the base link.
 Its child links are Link 2 and Link 3 that are connected to the base link using Joint 1 and Joint 2 respectively.
-Link 3 is further to Link 4 using Joint 3.
+Link 3 is further connected to Link 4 using Joint 3.
 Link 4 is the child link of Link 3.
 Link 3 is the parent link of Link 4.

 **Note**: A link can have multiple child links, but only one parent link.
 A Base Link doesn't have any parent link.